Ray Lewis: Personal life

 Lewis is a Christian, and his commitment to his faith was featured in a Sports Illustrated cover story in 2006.
-He has a total of six children, four boys, and two girls.
-His son, Ray Lewis III, played college football at the University of Miami and later Coastal Carolina.
-He was dismissed from Coastal Carolina's football team and the university in 2016 upon being indicted by a South Carolina grand jury on a charge of third-degree criminal sexual assault.
-Those charges were dropped after a lengthy and more thorough investigation by law enforcement officials in South Carolina.
-Ray Lewis III would later play indoor football for the Wyoming Mustangs in 2021.
-His other son, Rayshad Lewis, committed to Utah State out of high school.
-His freshman year was successful.
-After his freshman year, Rayshad decided to transfer to the University of Maryland.
+He has a total of six children: four boys, and two girls.

+His son Ray III played college football at the University of Miami, and later Coastal Carolina.
+Ray III would later play indoor football for the Wyoming Mustangs in 2021.
+Ray III died at the age of 28 on June 15, 2023, of an accidental overdose.

+His son Rayshad played at Utah State and University of Maryland.

 Michael Phelps, a Baltimore native and Ravens fan, stated that he found his life purpose and desire to compete in the 2016 Summer Olympics after seeking Lewis's advice.

+Lewis is a fan of English soccer club Manchester City FC.
 In 2015, Lewis' autobiography, I Feel Like Going On: Life, Game, and Glory, was published.